How to Decide Which Business Data to Archive

 Who makes the ultimate archiving decision?

 IT leads may know the data best, but it’s the staff who work with it on a daily basis who rely on it.
 Involve them in the process.
 One of the easiest ways to do so is for IT to create varying tiers of file permissions.
-In this way, access to certain files and functions is limited to those staff who actually need it.
+In this way, access to certain files and functions is limited to those staff who actually need them.

 This is why integrated file archiving solutions work best.
 ShareArchiver works with your existing file architecture, and its functions are baked into the standard file interface.
 For the most part, its functions are unobtrusive to the point most users won’t notice them as they go about their day-to-day activities.